grosv/laravel-passwordless-login/README.md

     }
 }
 ```
+If you are using the PasswordlessLogin Trait, you can generate a link using the defaults defined in the trait by simply calling `createPasswordlessLoginLink()` on the user you want to log in.

 The biggest mistake I could see someone making with this package is creating a login link for one user and sending it to another.
 Please be careful and test your code.
 I don't want anyone getting mad at me for somoene else's silliness.